 While Supervisor Chiu’s proposal would exempt single-family homes and hosted rentals (where the resident is present during the guest’s stay) from the 90-day limit, San Francisco’s Planning Department is recommending that no exceptions to the 90-day limit be allowed.

-In addition, the Department is recommend that the addresses of all registered short-term rentals be publicly disclosed and mapped; that any posting or advertisement for a short-term rental in San Francisco include a valid registration number or be subject to a fine; and that penalties for repeat violators be increased and enforced.
+In addition, the Department is recommending that the addresses of all registered short-term rentals be publicly disclosed and mapped; that any posting or advertisement for a short-term rental in San Francisco include a valid registration number or be subject to a fine; and that penalties for repeat violators be increased and enforced.

 Hosting Platforms would be responsible for notifying hosts as to the applicable restrictions and requirements for registration as well as for collecting and remitting Transient Occupancy Taxes and an accounting of the number of days a property was rented.
 Failure to provide the required notice or accounting would subject Hosting Platforms to a fine of up to $1,000 a day per violation as well.